Zion Williamson taken first by New Orleans Pelicans in 2019 NBA Draft

 "That was great," Barrett said.
 "I'm glad that the city wants me here as much as I want to be here."

-De'Andre Hunter of national champions Virginia was taken fourth but won't be teaming up with Williamson.
+De'Andre Hunter of national champions Virginia was taken fourth but will not be teaming up with Williamson.
 The Pelicans acquired the rights to the pick in the Davis deal but agreed to trade it shortly before the draft to Atlanta.
-The original trade can't be official until July 6, so Hunter was outfitted with a Lakers hit and the draft board behind the stage listed the pick as belonging to the Lakers.
+The original trade cannot be official until July 6, so Hunter was outfitted with a Lakers hit and the draft board behind the stage listed the pick as belonging to the Lakers.

 The Cleveland Cavaliers then took Vanderbilt guard Darius Garland, who played in just five games because of a knee injury.

-Then it was another pick who won't be playing for the team that made it, with Jarrett Culver taken at No 6 by Phoenix with a pick that the Suns agreed to trade to Minnesota for the No 11 pick.
+Then it was another pick who will not be playing for the team that made it, with Jarrett Culver taken at No 6 by Phoenix with a pick that the Suns agreed to trade to Minnesota for the No 11 pick.

 That turned out to be Cameron Johnson, the second North Carolina player to be drafted after Chicago took Coby White at No 7.